R0Y00/royooscan/README.md

 ### Project Overview

-This project is a high-performance port scanner written in **C language**.
+This project is a simple port scanner written in **C language**.
 It supports multiple IP address formats, including single IPs, IP ranges, and CIDR expressions (e.g., `192.168.1.0/24`).
 The scanner leverages multi-threading and non-blocking socket techniques to achieve efficient and fast port scanning.
 It is suitable for scenarios requiring quick detection of open ports on target hosts.

 ### Features
 1. **Support for Multiple IP Formats**:
     - Single IP (e.g., `192.168.1.1`).
     - IP range (e.g., `192.168.1.1-192.168.1.10`).
     - CIDR expression (e.g., `192.168.1.0/24`).
-2. **High Performance**:
+2. **Performance**:
     - Accelerated scanning with multi-threading and high concurrency.
     - Non-blocking I/O to reduce connection timeout delays.
 3. **Scan Statistics**: